-Holy Ramadan, the lunar month of self-purification through fasting and abstinence, begins tomorrow as the moon was not sighted anywhere in the country yesterday.
+The holy Ramadan, the lunar month of self-purification through fasting and abstinence, begins in the country tomorrow as the new moon was not sighted anywhere in Bangladesh sky yesterday.

 Lailatul Qadr, the night of divine blessings and benediction, will be observed on the night of June 12.